SPF-OST/optihood/FINE/readme.md

 - **Technologies models are quite simple**

-In the examples provided by the platform, models are quite simple, with constant efficiencies for conversion components.
-However, it seems to be easy to update efficiencies.
+In the examples provided by the platform, models are quite simple, with constant efficiencies per timstep imposed for conversion components.

 Other issue is about hot water storage : no complex model is defined, all storages considered seem to have the same state of charge model.